Understanding Gravitational Entropy of Black Holes: A New Proposal via Curvature Invariants: Introduction: The Arrow of Time and Gravitational Entropy

-Unfortunately, even if we omit these technical issues, the proposal (\ref{prop}) \emph{cannot} reproduce the gravitational entropy of 5-dimensional Gauss-Bonnet black holes \cite{epjcbh2}, and even that of 5-dimensional Reissner-Nordstr\"om black holes \cite{epjcbh1}.
-Although it is possible that proposal (\ref{prop}) only works in Einstein's gravity in pure vacuum, it is certainly desirable to have a better proposal that can work in more general settings.
-This is our aim.
-In the following we propose to use the Cartan curvature invariants and the Newman-Penrose scalars to construct a gravitational entropy function.
+Our paper is intended to check explicitly proposal (\ref{ours}) in a number of specific configurations, and to point out that thanks to the Bianchi identity it can be used to reconcile the Hawking-Bekenstein entropy formula with the Weyl curvature hypothesis.
+Actually, due to some algebraic degeneracy of the Weyl tensor in spherically symmetric black hole solutions we will identify various possibilities of choosing the normalization constant.
 We start with static black holes and show that it works in 4 and 5 dimensions for all static spherically symmetric black hole solutions (not restricted to vacuum).
 This can be generalized to higher dimensions.
 Extension to modified theories of gravity, as well as applications to dynamical black holes and cosmology are discussed next.
 Finally we will conclude with some discussions.
+In particular, we will also mention the rotating case, with the Kerr solution as a specific example, of which entropy we computed but with some subtle difficulties.